 As with any financing solution, it’s important to know the costs involved.

 Different factors have varying fees for their services.
-The best way to find out exact invoice financing rates is to request and compare quotes from various factors.
+The best way to find out exact how much each invoice financing company charges and compare quotes from various factors.

 When doing so, make sure that there are no hidden fees.
 The best is one, simple fee, that you can budget for.